 SYMPTOM: Engine starts, but runs poorly.

 POSSIBLE CAUSE WHAT TO DO

 idles roughly, too fast, stalls See your Honda dealer.

 overheating Check the high coolant temperature indicator.

-Refer to If Your Engine Overheats, page 193.
+Refer to If Your Engine Overheats, page 170.

 low oil pressure Check the low oil pressure indicator.
 Refer to If

 the Low Oil Pressure Indicator Lights,

-page 195 .
+page 172.

-runs erratically, misfires May damage catalytic converter.
+runs erratically, misfires May damage catalytic converters.

 See your Honda dealer.

 blubbers (rich fuel mixture) See your Honda dealer.

 SYMPTOM: Engine starts, but runs poorly (cont'd).
-POSSIBLE CAUSE WHAT TO DO sooty exhaust (rich fuel mixture) See your Honda dealer. detonates or pings under load If applicable, switch to the recommended octane gasoline (page 101) or change your brand of gasoline.
-If the problem persists, see your Honda dealer. afterfires (backfires) May damage catalytic converter.
-See your Honda dealer. pre-ignition (runs on after ignition switched OFF) May damage catalytic converter.
+POSSIBLE CAUSE WHAT TO DO sooty exhaust (rich fuel mixture) See your Honda dealer. detonates or pings under load If applicable, switch to the recommended octane gasoline (page 78) or change your brand of gasoline.
+If the problem persists, see your Honda dealer. afterfires (backfires) May damage catalytic converters.
+See your Honda dealer. pre-ignition (runs on after ignition switched OFF) May damage catalytic converters.
 See your Honda dealer.

 A flat tire is always unwelcome, especially if you are far from help.
 If you think you are losing air, or you hit a pothole or hard object, pull safely to the side of the road so you can inspect the tires and assess the situation.
 (Be sure to park on a firm, level surface and use the side stand for support.)
 You should examine the tire treads and sidewalls for foreign objects or damage.
-If you find a tire that has been punctured or damaged, you have two options.